How do MIPS and MACRA affect Medical Billing Practices

 For upgrading the healthcare system, the extensive medical industry depends on multiple parameters.
-With time, state and federal governments have presented new or modified older policies.
+Over time, state and federal governments have introduced new or revised existing policies.
 However, a significant shift in healthcare took place with the implementation of MIPS and MACRA.
-These federal government’s initiatives directly share nodes with US healthcare reimbursements.
+These federal government initiatives directly share nodes with US healthcare reimbursements.
 And overall, both programs upgrade the quality of care delivery and patient outcomes.
-Now just think for a moment: A medical practice is serving patients day and night.
+Now, just think for a moment: A medical practice is serving patients day and night.
 How will they get quick payment for the rendered services?
 Yes, absolutely; their in-house or outsourced medical billing services are responsible for this.
 But in actuality, quick claim submission and acceptance are not happening for all claims.
-Different medical billing-related errors envy them at different stages.
+Different medical billing-related errors occur at different stages.
 Thereby, the money becomes entangled, putting a full stop to the practice’s growth.

 In today’s blog, we will cover a broad topic about the vast healthcare industry.
 We will discuss the impacts of MIPS and MACRA on medical billing services.